 What is a Leather and Shoe Worker?

-Leather and shoe workers are highly skilled craftsmen who work to create, design, and repair leather products.
-These craftsmen can create every type of leather product imaginable including wallets, handbags, designer shoes, luggage, and even horse saddles.
-There is also a large portion of shoe and leather workers that prefer to be in the shoe and leather repair field rather than in the manufacturing field.
+Leather and shoe workers are highly skilled craftsmen and women who work to create, design, and repair leather products.
+These artisans can create every type of leather product imaginable including wallets, handbags, designer shoes, luggage, and even horse saddles.

 What does a Leather and Shoe Worker do?